 - STOP what you are doing

-- SIT DOWN and rest where you are, even if you have to sit on a gutter
+- SIT DOWN and rest where you are

 - 15 MINUTES.
 If you have a nitrolingual spray/ Anginine with you, (if you are not feeling dizzy or light headed) place your medication under the tongue.
 Take your medication every 5 minutes.
 DO NOT allow the chest pain to go longer than 10-15 minutes.
 As you are taking the 3rd spray or tablet, you should be calling an ambulance.